VirtualClaudioBoy/GalaginoPlus/README.md

 It's only possible to have all games running simultaneously on ESP32s with 8 GB or more.

-The current version is not currently compatible with other ESP32 models (such as the ESP32-S3), so I'm working on a version compatible with the ESP32-S3 N16R8 (the model I have).
+The current version is not currently compatible with other ESP32 models (such as the ESP32-S3), so I'm working on a version compatible with the ESP32-S3 N16R8.

 ![1942 screenshot](images/1942.png)
 ![Ali Baba and 40 Thieves screenshot](images/alibaba.png)